simTurcoIT/fend-restaurant-review-1/README.md

 ### How to run the project

-After cloning and downloading the repo you will need a local serve to run it; there's more than one choice to do that:
+After cloning and downloading the repo you will need a local serve to run it; there's more than one way to do that:

 1) In a terminal, check the version of Python you have: `python -V`.
 If you have Python 2.x, spin up the server with `python -m SimpleHTTPServer 3000` (or some other port, if port 3000 is already in use.)
 For Python 3.x, you can use `python3 -m http.server 3000`.
 If you don't have Python installed, navigate to Python's [website](https://www.python.org/) to download and install the software.